Staff & Board

 Kathy Gibler

-Kathy Gibler, serving as the Manager since 2017, has a rich background in cultural management.
+Before stepping into her knew role as Archives Coordinator, Kathy Gibler served as the Museum Manager from 2017 to 2024.
 Having first moved to the island in the early 1970s, Kathy’s experiences extend globally, including five years of living and working in China, where she became fluent in Mandarin.
 She played a significant role on the board of the Dr. Sun Yat-Sen Classical Chinese Garden, serving from 1998 to 2005 and as president from 2002 to 2004.
 Kathy’s leadership continued as the Executive Director of the Garden from 2006 until her retirement in 2016.
 She has also contributed her expertise to various advisory boards, including the UBC Arts Co-op Advisory Board and the City of Vancouver’s Cultural Tourism Task Force and Arts and Cultural Advisory Board.

 Contact Kathy